 3. Trained by the best, on top of every update

-I’ve trained with one of the UK’s leading Facebook Ads specialists – someone whose own training was delivered directly by Facebook.
+I continue to invest in staying on top of the game with Facebook and Instagram Advertising.
+I’m play an active roll in some of the worlds best networks for Ad Experts.
 Social media changes a lot and many full-service agencies struggle to keep up.
 Because advertising is my primary focus, I’m always up to date.

 If I could change one thing about my industry, it would be this: